Joy comes from what we know, not how we feel.

 Most people don’t know that we’re walking through a health challenge unless we tell them.
 And that’s the testimony.

-Our testimony isn’t after we are completely healed.
-No. Our testimony begins with how we walk through life as believers in Christ.
+Our testimony doesn’t come after we are completely healed.
+No!
+Our testimony begins with how we walk through life as believers in Christ.

 That’s because the Bible doesn’t promise us a life without trials and tribulations.

 On the contrary, the Bible tells us to count it all joy when we have trials and tribulations of any kind.